Skip to main content

 • Working with local, state and federal leaders to support a just transition.

-• We worked with local and state leaders and other supportive partners to begin exploring opportunities to retain local employment and revenue in transitioning Colorado and New Mexico communities by co-locating hydrogen and other clean energy projects at power plant sites, including by responding to federal requests for information and grant funding opportunities.
+• Collaborated with partners to advance opportunities to retain employment and revenue in transitioning communities through co-location of clean energy projects at power plants, including by responding to federal requests for information.

 Our Responsible Energy Plan changes Tri-State as a cooperative, including by directly impacting nearly half of our employees and many of the communities in which they live and work.
 After their commitment to keeping the lights on for all of us, Tri-State is committed to helping them better-manage the challenges of the transition.